ebasconp/classeine/README.md

   * `graphics` - abstraction to rendering backend
   * `ui_manager`
   * `ui_skin` - Loadable set of renderers, themes and defaults for the UI controls.
-  * `ui_theme` - Set of colors and defaults given a theme.
+  * `ui_theme` - Set of Colors and defaults given a theme.
 A Skin can have registered several themes but only one current.
-    * `amatista_ui_theme` - Set of specific set of colors
+    * `amatista_ui_theme` - Set of specific set of Colors
       * `light_amatista_ui_theme` - Light theme
       * `dark_amatista_ui_theme` - Dark theme